yeokm1/yeokm1.github.io-hugo/content/post/2020/08/do-grcs-increase-the-risk-of-a-freak-election/index.md

 I don't see a feasible way to get evidence of the thought process of voters as we do not have opinion polls.
 So I shall utilise CG's theory in this post.

-One point not mentioned in CG's theory is the impact of the Freak Election which is one of the factors of risk, therefore I shall consider that as well.
+CG does not discuss the impact of the Freak Election which is one of the factors of risk.
+Nevertheless, I shall consider that as well.

 ## What is risk and how to measure it?